k-archive/k-bench/README.md

 npm install
 ```

-and either start Mongo (the database will be created automatically as `kantele-app`.
+and either start the app as configured for Mongo (the database will be created automatically as `kantele-app`.
 ```
 node server.js mongo
 ```

-or Arango.
+...or Arango.
 You will need to create the database beforehand (`kantele-app`).

 ```
 node server.js arango